BrisaDiaz/Mern-stack-delivery-app/README.md

 - Interaction with the backend through API Rest .
 - Auto-played sliders with dot indicators and controls.

-* Navbar responsive and animated .
+- Navbar responsive and animated .
 - Singup/Login system.
 - Access to Public and Private routes base on roles.
-- Contact section with form validation.
+- Funtional contact section with form validation.
 - Loading modal and loading form indicators.
 - Shopping cart.
 - Editable User profile.
-- Products sorter, filter and search bar.
+- Products and orders section with sorter, filter and search bar.
+- Backend and frontend pagination.
 - Product details page.
-- user orders tracker page
+- user orders tracker page.
 - Dashboard with users, categories, orders and products management system.